 The DAMlab makerspace is a partnership between the College of Business and the College of Engineering at Oregon State University.
 Located in Buxton Hall, the DAMlab gives OSU students hands-on experience with design and prototyping tools, while enabling them to realize their business ideas.

-The DAMlab is wide range of tools, enabling student innovation from design through manufacture.
+The DAMlab provides access to a wide range of tools, enabling student innovation from design through manufacture.
 Students interested in the apparel industry can take advantage of several available methods, including embroidery, sublimation, and direct-to-garment printing.
 Other tools such as 3D printers, laser cutters, and CNC mills give students experience with a wide range of manufacturing methods.
+For tool guides click here!

 On-site computers are loaded with software licensed for student use, including